rentruewang/mind/entertainment/compute.md

 ## Strategy vs tactics

-Some game theorists define strategy as "having complete access to all the game states, and figure out the best possible rewards", and tactics as "having limited access to the game tree, and figure out the best possible rewards", and conclude that tactics are positional inherently, and does not make sense for information avaialble globally.
+Some game theorists define strategy as "having complete access to all the game states, and figure out the best possible rewards", and tactics as "having limited access to the game tree, and figure out the best possible rewards", and conclude that tactics are positional inherently, and does not make sense for information available globally.

 I disagree.
 I think strategy / tactics is more like the high / low level decision making I described, where high level guides low level (pusing vs retreat), and low level informs and influences (adjusts) high level decision making.